 Fall Bedroom Styling Tip 1: Choose a Color Palette

 One of the most important steps to bedroom styling is choosing your color palette.
 Select two or three colors and a few neutrals that you will focus on to achieve a collected but cohesive look.
 For fall, I love warm, earthy tones.
 Here is my color palette:

-- Terra cotta (textured and floral pillows)
+- Terra cotta (similar textured pillows and floral pillows)

-- Muted blue (lumbar pillow)
+- Muted blue (similar lumbar pillow)

 - Beige (headboard, books, etc)

 - Light gray (sheets and sweater throw)

 Of course you may have a few other pops of color.
 My faux maple leaves, vintage look rug, and brass wall sconces add interest without throwing off the color palette.

 Fall Bedroom Styling Tip 2: Layer for a Cozy Look